 Stachybotrys grows well on extremely wet building materials containing cellulose that have remained wet for more than a week.
 It produces mycotoxins that can irritate skin and mucous membranes.
 One potent mycotoxin produced by Stachybotrys is called satratoxin; it is also toxic when inhaled.
 Extreme care should be taken when this organism is amplified indoors.

 Opportunistic pathogen.
 It can survive and grow in nasal secretions and on skin.
-Produces many toxins which contribute to pathogenicity.
+It produces many toxins that contribute to pathogenicity.
 Coagulase positive are considered potentially pathogenic.

 Fungi that are not mature enough for speciation.

 Generally non-pathogenic.
 Some species can cause infections in humans.
-Also produces potentially harmful mycotoxins.
+It also produces potentially harmful mycotoxins.
 Odor characteristic of freshly tilled soil.
 Important in the pharmaceutical industry.

 One of the most widespread soil fungi, Trichoderma grows in carpet, on unglazed ceramics, and on paper in damp homes.
 Some species produce metabolites related to trichothecenes, which can be toxic and may cause symptoms like those associated with Stachybotrys chartarum.
 It is also an allergen and may infect immunocompromised individuals.

 Isolated from soil, wood, and decaying plant material, Ulocladium grows on very wet walls and particleboard.
-Because of its high water requirements it is considered an excellent indicator of water damage.
-This genera is allergenic, contributing to the allergy load especially in those with Alternaria allergy.
+Because of its high water requirements, it is considered an excellent indicator of water damage.
+This genus is allergenic, contributing to the allergy load especially in those with Alternaria allergy.